 On Friday, April 28, we held our first paddling event of the year at Ping Tom Memorial Park and explored the South Branch of the Chicago River.
 With the rain staying away for the afternoon (and the sun shining for a while) paddling groups were able not only able to explore the Chicago River for the first time, but for many, this was their first time paddling!

 For the second year, Wilderness Inquiry assisted our Ping Tom trip, and they provided canoes, equipment, and guides for the day, allowing more people to experience the river which winds through their own backyards.
 Wilderness Inquiry’s excellent guides made sure everyone was prepared to hit the water by offering safety lessons and equipment demonstrations before heading out.
 And while this can be a high-traffic area of the Chicago River, their guides found a quiet time for the tours, making sure everyone could enjoy their time without hesitation.

 On Saturday, April 29, many different families, community groups, and volunteers braved miserable conditions in the rain and cold to spend some time on the river, as well as to assist with a park cleanup and tree mulching.
 Our friends from Faith in Place facilitated a discussion of migration stories, sharing how the families and communities in attendance arrived in the Chicago region.
 Families could also try their luck with a self-guided bird walk around Ping Tom Memorial Park both days.

-These events are all open to the public and we encourage you to join us at the next paddling day, even if you are a first-time paddler!
-For more information on Explore Your Lakes and Rivers, please contact email@example.com.
+Paddling events are all open to the public and we encourage you to join us at the next paddling day, even if you are a first-time paddler!
+For more information on Explore Your Lakes and Rivers, please contact firstname.lastname@example.org.